 BCSP has changed the education requirement for the Certified Safety Professional (CSP) certification to require a minimum of a bachelor’s degree, effective July 2, 2018.
-CSPs who applied for their certification with an associate degree must meet the new requirement no later than December 31, 2020.
+CSPs who applied for their certification with an associate degree must meet the new requirement no later than February 28, 2021 (extended from December 31, 2020).
 They may submit proof of having obtained a bachelor’s degree or use the CSP Online Education Program to demonstrate they possess a satisfactory level of knowledge in a number of professional development topics identified as skills/knowledge areas determined to meet the CSP educational requirement.

 1) Who has to participate in BCSP’s CSP Online Education Program?

 CSPs who hold an associate degree must participate in the online educational program to demonstrate education equivalency compliance to continue using the CSP certification.